Meet our Patron and Trustees

 Trustee

 Alyson is from a large family and likes to spend time with her family and friends.
-She likes trying fresh scones in a local cafe after a walk in our local area, enjoys reading or travelling both abroad or for weekends away in the UK.
+She likes trying fresh scones in a local cafe after a walk in our local area, and enjoys reading or travelling both abroad or for weekends away in the UK.
 Alyson is the chair of the Northumbria retirement fellowship which helps retirees from health and social care keep social connections with colleagues during the transition of retiring.

 TRUSTEE RESPONSIBILITIES